I’ve basically been telling you for two years now that A Gutsy Girl’s Master Kombucha Guide was in the works.

 - Health-Ade Kombucha

 - Humm Kombucha.
 The first time I ever had this was when we found the Coconut Lime at a little cafe in California.
-I was hooked – it’s super incredible taste, but there is 18g of sugar in the bottle.
+I was hooked – it had an incredible taste, albeit the 18g of sugar in the bottle.

 - Katalyst Kombucha